 What qualification levels are there?

 There are many different levels of qualification that can help with gaining the skills and knowledge to prepare you for a disability support career or job.

 These range from a Certificate III in Individual Support to a university degree.
 Depending on what type of job you are interested in, there will be different requirements.

-On top of a qualification for working with people with disability, many employers will value additional training such as working with challenging behaviours, dealing with mental health and first aid skills.
+On top of a qualification for working with people with disability, many employers will value additional training such as working with challenging behaviours, experience working with people with mental health conditions and first aid skills.

 You’ll also be required to obtain a police clearance and, if applicable, a working with children check or possibly a working with vulnerable people check.

 Disability support worker

 In Australia, you can work as a disability support worker without any formal qualifications.
 However, gaining further education and skills may help you when it comes time to enter the workforce.

 An employer may require specific qualifications due to a client’s needs, or because they want to ensure that their staff can strengthen the care that they provide.

 Examples of general qualifications include: